eclipsesource/tabris-js-template-app/README.md

-# Tabrisjs example / starter apps
+# Tabris.js example / starter apps

 Tabris.js is an amazing way to create native mobile apps in the new age.
 It combines native platform widgets – performance plus look & feel, and device capabilities with the simplicity, elegance, and power of a single JavaScript codebase for iOS, Android and Windows (coming soon).
 These advantages make a very strong use case for JavaScript runtime platforms like Tabris.js, React Native and NativeScript, rather than HTML-based hybrid platforms like Ionic.
 We will certainly be seeing more and more apps built in JavaScript without HTML in the years to come.